AdrianSchneider/Qissues-Legacy/README.md

 - **Reports** - Save common queries as reports so you can re-run them later.
 Ex: `qissues -r bugs`
 - **Views** - Supports alternate views (large table view, smaller list with metadata, and tiny list).
 Automatically detects, but can be overridden.
 - **Post/Edit Issues** - Submit and modify issues from comfort of your own terminal.
+- **Workflow Integration** - For systems that support it, workflows (in progress -> resolved, prompting for resolution)
 - **Git Integration** - Easily query active issue based on branch name. "feature-x", would allow `qissues view`, `qissues edit`, without remembering 'x'.

 ## Installation